andrewburger/andrewburger.github.io/README.md

 * Be accurate, non-judgmental, and understandable.
 * Share expertise, experiences, and personal opinion as a contribution toward an informed discussion or debate.
 * Do not start or participate in negative online behavior such as: shaming, bullying, flame wars, defamation, slander, etc.
-* Collaborate with and reinforce other best practices and standards projects.
+* Collaborate to reinforce other best practices and standards projects.
 * Not comprehensive.
-Seems like an odd goal, but the author is only a human with good intentions and plenty of imperfections.
-Let's filter down to a small list of ideals that matter.
+Perhaps an odd goal, but the author is only a human with good intentions and plenty of imperfections.
+Focus on a small list of ideals that matter.

 ## License